codex-academy/oh-oh/pages/light-nodebots.md

 });
 ```

-## Create a class
+## Create a Class

-Once the above example is working.
-Create your own `LedLight` class to make the LED light switch on, off or blink.
+Once the above example is working, create your own `LedLight` class to make the LED light switch on, off, or blink.

 You should be able to use the light like this: